TOWS Matrix explained: example and template

 What do you think?
 How can you apply the TOWS Matrix in today’s modern business world?
+Do you think this method is useful for strategic planning?
 Do you recognize the practical explanation or do you have more additions?
 What are your success factors for setting up a TOWS Matrix?

 Share your experience and knowledge in the comments box below.

 - Weihrich, H. (1982).
 The TOWS matrix – A tool for situational analysis.
 Long range planning, 15(2), 54-66.